maawoo/TDC_thesis/source/02_background.md

 ### Generating ARD

-The national and regional EODCs established in relation to the CEOS Data Cube initiative mentioned in +@sec:open-data-cube, have developed different approaches for generating their ARD products.
+The national and regional EODCs established in relation to the CEOS Data Cube initiative mentioned in +@sec:odc_background, have developed different approaches for generating their ARD products.
 To provide both the Swiss and the Armenian Data Cube with ARD, for example, the Live Monitoring of Earth Surface (LiMES) framework was utilized [@Giuliani2017; @Asmaryan2019], which is presented by @Giuliani2017a.
 Other approaches are described in detail, i.a., by @Lewis2017 for the AGDCv2 and by @Ferreira2020 for the BDC.

 Even though a variety of approaches are used, the common ground usually lies in open source software and algorithms.
 Especially for optical sensors an extensive selection of peer-reviewed algorithms for radiometric and atmospheric corrections, as well as commercial and open source software solutions, exist.
 Sen2Cor [@MainKnorn2017], for example, is commonly used to process Sentinel-2 data to a Level-2A Bottom-Of-Atmosphere (BOA) product, while @Lonjou2016 developed the MACCS-ATCOR joint algorithm (MAJA), which can be used to process both Sentinel-2 and Landsat 8 scenes.
 The Satellite Signal in the Solar Spectrum (6S) algorithm [@Vermote1997] is implemented in the open source software ARCSI [@ARCSI-Software], which is able to handle a variety of optical sensors.
 And a software framework that not only focuses on the application of correction algorithms, but also on other important aspects when generating ARD for EODCs (e.g., appropriate tiling and gridding scheme), is the Framework for Operational Radiometric Correction for Environmental monitoring (FORCE) [@Frantz2019].